WARNING: These are summaries, not reviews, and may contain story spoilers.

 Included in:

-Pastiche narrated by the Second Mrs. Watson
+Story Type: Extra-Canonical Adventure of the Second Mrs. Watson

-Historical Characters: (Duke of Monmouth)
+Historical Figures: (Duke of Monmouth)

 Other Characters: Harry Benbow; Mr. Chippenham; Phaeton Driver; Chippenham's Staff; Jane Ramsay; Charles Ramsay; Mary Ramsay; British Museum Visitors; Librarian; Cab Driver; Policemen